 Professor Simona Francese of Sheffield-Hallam University presented compelling data from the MRT system, stating the system’s sensitivity, mass accuracy, and resolution may prove crucial in research involving MS signatures for forensics applications and other high-profile investigations.

 The mass spectrometry world continues to evolve, breathing life into exciting and new areas of research and industry.
-True to form, this year’s ASMS conference showcased innovations in mass spectrometry that shed unprecedented insight into single cells, metabolomics, biotherapeutics, and other impact areas.
+True to form, the 2023 ASMS conference showcased innovations in mass spectrometry that shed unprecedented insight into single cells, metabolomics, biotherapeutics, and other high-impact areas.